yuxian9542/take-a-break/apps/mobile/README.md

-# Mobile App (React Native)
+# Mobile App

-This package will host the React Native client.
-It currently serves as a placeholder to document the intended structure for future work.
+This package hosts the React/Vite frontend client for the Take a Break mobile application.

+## Running the code

+Run `pnpm install` to install the dependencies.

+Run `pnpm dev` to start the development server.